Music of Poland: Podhale

 While folk music lost popularity in Poland, especially in urban areas, the tourist destination of Podhale has retained its lively traditions.
 The regional capital, Zakopane, has been a center for art since the late 19th century, when people like composer Karol Szymanowski, who discovered Goral folk music there, made the area chic among Europe's intellectuals.
 Though a part of Poland, Podhale's musical life is more closely related to that found in the Carpathian mountains of Ukraine, Slovakia, Moravia in Czech Republic and Romania.

 Local ensembles use string instruments like violins and a cello to play distinctive scales with augumented fourth, mainly the lydian mode and acoustic scale, in Poland called skala podhalańska.
 The distinctive singing style used in this scale is called lidyzowanie.
 The lead violin (prym) are accompanied by several second violins (sekund) and a three-stringed cello (basy).
 Duple-time dances like the krzesany, zbójnicki (the Brigand's Dance) and ozwodna are popular.
 The ozwodna has a five-bar melodic structure which is quite unusual.
 The krzesany is an extremely swift dance, while the zbójnicki is well-known and is perceived as being most "typical" of Podhale and Northern Slovakia.
 Folk songs typically focus on heroes like Juraj Jánošík.

 Other regions

-Outside of Podhale, few regions have active folk scenes, though there are music festivals, such as the Kazimierz Festival, which are well-known and popular.
+Outside of Podhale, other regions have folk scenes, in Kraków, for example, through the Dom Tanca movement, though they are lesser known.
+There are also music festivals, such as the Kazimierz Festival, which are well-known and popular.
 Regional folk bands include Gienek Wilczek Band (Bukowina), Tadeusz Jedynak Band (Przystalowice Male), Stachy Band (Hazców nad Wislokiem), Franciszek Gola Band (Kadzidło), Edward Markocki Band (Zmyslówka-Podlesie), Kazimierz Kantor Band (Głowaczowa), Swarni Band (Nowy Targ), Kazimierz Meto Band (Glina), Ludwik Młynarczyk Band (Lipnica), Kujawska Atlantyda (Kujawy) and Trebunie-Tutki.